SoftInstigate/restheart/security/README.md

 ### Defining Global Permission Predicates

 The `AccessManagerHandler` class allows to define Global Predicates.
-Requests that resolve any of the predicates are allowed.
+Requests must resolve all of the predicates to be allowed.

+> You can think about a Global Predicate a way to black list request matching a given condition.

-The following example predicate allows requesting URI `/foo/bar`:
+The following example predicate denies `GET /foo/bar` requests:

 ```java
 // add a global security predicate